keza681/covid-19-tracker/README.md

 ## Acknowledgments

-- The [design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) is originally created by [@Cindy Shin](https://www.behance.net/sakwadesignstudio) with an open [license](https://creativecommons.org/licenses/by-nc/4.0/) of NonCommercial use.
+- The [design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) is originally created by [@Nelson Sakwa](https://www.behance.net/sakwadesignstudio) with an open [license](https://creativecommons.org/licenses/by-nc/4.0/) of NonCommercial use.
 Some modifications has been made to fit the needed requirment of the project.
 This project is designed as an assignment for my school and not for commercial use.

 - Hat tip to anyone whose code was used